greg-the-coder/partner-demo-gitops/templates/awshp-linux-sam/README.md

 This template provisions the following resources:

-- AWS Instance
+- AWS EC2 Instance (Ubuntu ARM64)
+- IAM instance profile for AWS service access
+- Persistent EBS root volume
+- ARM64-optimized development environment

 Coder uses `aws_ec2_instance_state` to start and stop the VM.
-This example template is fully persistent, meaning the full filesystem is preserved when the workspace restarts.
-See this [community example](https://github.com/bpmct/coder-templates/tree/main/aws-linux-ephemeral) of an ephemeral AWS instance.
+This template is fully persistent, meaning the full filesystem is preserved when the workspace restarts.

+## Features

+- **VS Code Web**: Access VS Code through the browser with Amazon Q Developer extension
+- **AWS SAM CLI**: Serverless Application Model for Lambda development
+- **AWS CLI**: Pre-installed ARM64 version for full AWS service support
+- **Python 3**: Runtime environment for Lambda functions
+- **ARM64 Optimization**: Graviton-based instances for cost-effective performance
+- **Real-time Monitoring**: CPU, memory, and disk usage metrics

+## Parameters

+- **Region**: AWS region for deployment (4 US regions available)
+- **Instance Type**: ARM64 EC2 instance type (m7g.medium or m7g.large)
+- **Disk Size**: EBS root volume size (10, 20, or 40 GB options)
+- **AWS IAM Profile**: IAM instance profile for AWS service access

 > **Note**
 > This template is designed to be a starting point!
 Edit the Terraform to extend the template to support your use case.

+## Development Tools

+### Code Server
+`code-server` is installed directly and provides VS Code access through the browser on port 13337 with Amazon Q Developer extension pre-installed.

+### AWS SAM CLI
+The SAM CLI is automatically installed and provides:
+- `sam init` for creating new serverless applications
+- `sam build` for building serverless applications
+- `sam local start-api` for local API Gateway testing
+- `sam deploy` for deploying to AWS

+### AWS Development Stack
+- **AWS CLI v2**: ARM64-optimized version with full AWS service support
+- **Python 3**: Runtime for Lambda function development
+- **pip**: Package manager for Python dependencies

-## code-server
+## Getting Started

-`code-server` is installed via the `startup_script` argument in the `coder_agent` resource block.
-The `coder_app` resource is defined to access `code-server` through the dashboard UI over `localhost:13337`.
+1. Create a workspace using this template
+2. Access VS Code through the Coder dashboard
+3. Initialize a new SAM application with `sam init`
+4. Develop and test Lambda functions locally
+5. Deploy to AWS with `sam deploy`